 – drag racing

-– half mile and mile dirt track
+– half-mile and mile dirt tracks

 – indoor short track racing

-Eddie won over 100 trophies and advanced to second year professional in the Junior Class.
+Eddie won over 100 trophies and advanced to second-year professional in the Junior Class.

 Eddie's Asphalt Drag Racing Career 1947 - 1966